 Facilitator: Dr Lyn Lavery

-Zoom link to attend: This workshop is only open to Research Accelerator members. if you are a current member, you'll find the Zoom link in the live sessions calendar or in Lyn's Monday morning email.
+Registration for the session: This workshop is only open to Research Accelerator members.
+If you are a current member, you'll find the Zoom link in the live sessions calendar or in Lyn's Monday morning email.
 If you're not currently a member, you can view details about the membership here: https://www.researchaccelerator.nz/bundles/membership

 Plain Language, Powerful Impact: Crafting Your Research for Social Media